jairathnishant/VideoGPT/README.md

 ## Troubleshooting

-### "YouTube API key is not set in environment variables"
+### "Video API key is not set in environment variables"
-- Ensure your `.env` file exists and contains `YOUTUBE_API_KEY`
+- Ensure your `.env` file exists and contains the required API keys
 - Make sure you're in the `backend` directory when running the server
-- Verify the API key is valid in the Google Cloud Console
+- Verify the API keys are valid in their respective provider consoles

 ### "Connection refused" on localhost:8000
 - Check if the uvicorn server is running